gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 Name|Description
 ----|-----------
+`TYPES`|Types are enabled for users to use, can be "gogs", "slack", "discord".
 `DELIVER_TIMEOUT`|Delivery timeout in seconds for shooting webhooks.
 `SKIP_TLS_VERIFY`|Indicate whether to allow insecure certification or not.
 `PAGING_NUM`|Number of webhook history that are shown in one page.